Doctoral Program Environment and Society

 PD Dr. Martin Saxer

-Students in the RCC’s structured Doctoral Program Environment and Society (Proenviron) must fulfill the requirements for a doctorate in their chosen discipline.
-These requirements are determined by the relevant University faculty and vary from subject to subject.
-They often involve attending a graduate seminar (Oberseminar or equivalent) and sometimes other courses and programs as well.
-Students are responsible for checking and clarifying the requirements of their faculty with their primary supervisor.
-It is essential that students connect with their supervisor independently of Proenviron and its requirements.
-Please note: for candidates to receive a doctoral degree, they need to fulfill the requirements of their faculty; none of Proenviron’s requirements are needed for the doctoral degree.
-Proenviron only lends a structured environment to LMU’s doctoral studies.
+Students in the Doctoral Program Environment and Society (Proenviron) must fulfill the requirements for a doctorate in their chosen discipline.
+These requirements are determined by the relevant University faculty and vary according to the discipline.
+They often involve attending a graduate seminar (Oberseminar or equivalent) and other courses.
+Students are responsible for checking and clarifying the requirements with their primary advisor.
+Proenviron provides a structured environment for doctoral study at LMU doctoral studies, however, it is essential that students connect with their primary advisor independently of Proenviron and its requirements.
 Proenviron members who fulfill the requirements of the structured program will receive a special certificate in addition to their doctoral qualification.

 In order to receive a Proenviron Certificate, members are required to:

-• take part in the doctoral meetings (jour fixe), organized by the program coordinator once a month during the semester.
-The aim of these meetings is to exchange information about the program, to strengthen the academic skills of the students, to share research, get feedback, and promote the interdisciplinary dialogue between the program members.
+• participate in the doctoral meetings (jour fixe), organized by the program coordinator once a month during the semester.
+The aim of these meetings is to exchange information about the program, strengthen the academic skills of the students, share research, get feedback, and promote the interdisciplinary dialogue between the program members.

 • present their research at least once at a scholarly event (conference or similar), held outside of LMU.